eclipse-openj9/openj9-docs/docs/vgclog.md

 </allocation-stats>

 ```
-The `<mem-info>` XML element and it’s child XML elements give detailed information about the amount of memory available and where it is located in the heap.
+The `<mem-info>` XML element and its child XML elements give detailed information about the amount of memory available and where it is located in the heap.
 You can determine how the GC operations in the increment modify and reclaim memory by comparing the attribute values of the `<mem-info>` and `<mem>` elements.

 For this example, at the start of the GC increment the available memory is configured in the heap as follows: